That's a perspective put forward in a new book by Alberta journalist Andrew Nikiforuk in Tar Sands: Dirty Oil and the Future of a Continent.

 The author argues for a reopening of the North American Free Trade Agreement to enable Canada to reclaim its resource from a ravenous customer and partner in crime, the U.S.

-Writes Nikiforuk: "Canada has adopted a new geodestiny: Providing the U.S.
+Writes Nikiforuk: "Canada has adopted a new geodestiny: Providing the U.S. with bitumen."

 He notes that while Canada furnishes the Americans with 20 to 30 per cent of their oil, half of this country's own citizens, in Quebec and Atlantic Canada, continue to rely on insecure supplies from the Middle East.

 Accordingly, a vast network of north-south pipelines and electricity corridors are being built across the continent to serve U.S. interests.

 Nikiforuk disapprovingly cites NAFTA provisions that guarantee the U.S. unlimited access to Canadian oil and natural gas, and reasonable access during times of shortages.

 These guarantees, he says, need to be renegotiated to allow Canadians to safeguard their domestic energy security.

 Canada's official policy, of course, is quite different.
 Alberta's government regularly lobbies Washington to ensure its oil exports remain unimpeded.

 When the U.S. Energy Independence and Security Act became law last December, limiting dirty oil imports, Edmonton and Ottawa immediately began lobbying for a tar sands exemption.